-OIRM supports four research-based programs, available to Ontario-based researchers and/or trainees.
+From 2014 to 2020, OIRM supported four research-based programs, for Ontario-based researchers and/or trainees.

-OIRM’s New Ideas program supports projects at the discovery level in the area of stem cell and regenerative medicine research.
+OIRM’s New Ideas program supported projects at the discovery level in the area of stem cell and regenerative medicine research.
 New Ideas projects are typically based at one institution with one or two investigators.
 The projects have clear and achievable short-term goals leading to clinical or commercial activities.
-Grants are issued on an annual basis following a competitive, externally-reviewed process and are valued up to $75,000.

-The OIRM Fellowship Award supports outstanding trainees in basic research or health professions for up to three years to pursue a specific line of research in bioengineering, stem cells and/or regenerative medicine.
+The OIRM Fellowship Award supported outstanding trainees in basic research or health professions for up to three years to pursue a specific line of research in bioengineering, stem cells and/or regenerative medicine.

 Travel awards are available for investigators and trainees to support attendance at OIRM workshops, events and conferences.

-Non-OIRM funding opportunities are also posted to help support the research community.
+Non-OIRM funding opportunities are also posted when possible to help support the research community.